Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **Providers**: Compete to offer the best AI services.
 They receive USDC (later option for FOREST payments) from Customers for the Service they provide and FOREST from the Network proportional to their performance as judged by the Validators.
 Providers benefit from a new powerful distribution channel and rewards for innovating on valuable challenges.

 **Validators**: Evaluate Providers' performance, ensure cross-compatibility, aggregate the results and rank all Providers in a specific Protocol to find the best innovators.
-The ranks get written to the Forest smartcontracts.
+The ranks get written to the ForestAI smartcontracts.
 For their work Validators get rewarded in FOREST.

-**Forest DAO:** community of FOREST token holders that actively participate in shaping the Forest Network by discussing, proposing, voting and implementing changes.
+**ForestAI DAO:** community of FOREST token holders that actively participate in shaping the ForestAI Network by discussing, proposing, voting and implementing changes.

 related terms:

 **Protocols**: Standardize competition for an AI task.
 Define unified API for Providers and quality evaluation criteria for Validators.

-**Root Contracts**: A set of Forest smart contracts that govern on-chain network rules including Actor and Offer registrations, User-Provider Agreement accounting and billing, Validator rank submission and processing, as well as creation and distribution of FOREST tokens to Protocols and their Actors based on their customer revenue and performance.
+**Root Contracts**: A set of ForestAI smart contracts that govern on-chain network rules including Actor and Offer registrations, User-Provider Agreement accounting and billing, Validator rank submission and processing, as well as creation and distribution of FOREST tokens to Protocols and their Actors based on their customer revenue and performance.

 **Offer:** A proposal from a Provider to a potential Customer with details on terms and conditions of a Service or Resource that a Provider is able to deliver to a Customer should the Customer decide to enter an Agreement with the Provider.